clementleger/brewomatic/README.md

 Using and arduino ide, load the BrewOMatic.ino file into the IDE.
 Compile it and upload it to the arduino.

+# Usage

+It is advised to use a SD card to store recipe easily

+## Modes

+### Manual mode

+When in manual, mode, user can control pump, temperature

+### Recipe execution

+In order to execute a recipe, go Browse SD card.

+## Recipe format

+Recipes are stored in .br (Brew Recipe) files on SD card.
+The format is basically a csv files with specific values:

+Lines format is the following: step;duration;temperature;pump_enable

+Step is mainly an indicator to display the correct step name on LCD.
+Step can be one of the following value:
+ - H: Heating step
+ - M: Mashing step
+ - B: Boiling step
+ - C: Cooling

+Duration is then the step duration described in minutes.
+Temperature is the target temperature for this phase in Celsius.
+And finally pump enable is a boolean desribing if pump should be enabled for the step.

+For instance, the following line tell the system that we are in a heating step for 10 minutes and that the expected temperature is 70 degrees celsius:

+H;10;70;1

+Additionnaly to these main steps, some actions can be added using the following syntax:
+A;time;action_type

+Action type can be on of the following value:
+ - IM: Insert malt
+ - RM: Remove malt
+ - SC: Setup Cooler
+ - IH: Insert Hop

 # Hardware

 A kicad pcb is available which contains support for 20A load control, pump and LCD 2004 support (such as for 3D printer).